pavankuna/sample/Readme.md

     No of hosts got activation Pending
 # Tools
     Grafana: A graphical graph representation for number of hosts in success, failure, pending states.

     Database: All parameters mentioned in OUTPUTS section above are each columns in database.
               Additionaly JOBS is a table to represent the name of the user as well the machine name and a capture of the execution start time and end time is done.

 # Metrics
+    Considering 75 ILOMS hostnames 98% are activated in the ASR successfully.
+Observation remains constant for 10 attempts

+    Time required to activate 43 ILOMs : 212 seconds

+    Time may increase due to followind limitations:

+                            * Connection Timeout
+                            * Socket Port Error
+    Multi threading: Activation processes is done with ILOMS hosts in parallel.